llmefficiency/llmdispatcher/docs/EXAMPLES.md

     },
 }

-// New way - use modes
+// New way - use strategies
 config := &models.Config{
-    Mode: models.BalancedMode,
+    Strategy: models.BalancedStrategy,
 }
 ```